-Edinburgh Printmakers at Castle Mills presses open on Saturday 27 April 2019
+Edinburgh Printmakers at Castle Mills opening Saturday 27 April 2019

-German Artist is the first exhibitor in former North British Rubber Company Headquarters
+Berlin-based Artist is first exhibitor in former North British Rubber Company Headquarters

-Carving site-specific floor-cut into the parquet for the 50th Graphic Biennale, Lubljana, 2014
+Thomas Kilpper carving site-specific floor-cut into the parquet for the 50th Graphic Biennale, Lubljana, 2014.
+Photo: Jože Suhadolnik

-German installation artist Thomas Kilpper is known for his critical social and political interventions.
-He studied with Alfonso Huppi in Düsseldorf.
-The Tate Gallery in London houses the largest collection of his works in the UK.
+Berlin-based installation artist and printmaker Thomas Kilpper is known for his critical social and political interventions.
+He studied with Alfonso Huppi in Düsseldorf; the Tate Gallery in London houses the largest collection of his works in the UK; and since 2014, he has taught Art with an empasis on printmaking at the Faculty of Art, Music and Design, Bergen University. https://kmd.uib.no/en/studies/fine-art

 Chief Executive of Edinburgh Printmakers, Shân Edwards commented: “Opening Castle Mills with a European artist, signifies our vision for Edinburgh Printmakers in the future.
 Edinburgh Printmakers is an arts charity with printmaking at its heart.
 By 2023, our spaces will be creative communities that lead with our knowledge and heritage, innovate through our practice and ambitions and welcome the wider world to art.
 Artist Thomas Kilpper’s exhibition will reflect the history of the building through his chosen material and portray a view of politics relevant today to mark this moment in history.”